MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field GpuEngineTimeout.NodeOrdinal

-[in] Node ordinal of engine that timed out and needs the reset.
+Node ordinal of engine that timed out and needs the reset.
 Supported starting with Windows 10, version 1803.

 ### -field GpuEngineTimeout.EngineOrdinal

-[in] Engine ordinal of engine that timed out and needs the reset.
+Engine ordinal of engine that timed out and needs the reset.
 Supported starting with Windows 10, version 1803.

 ### -field SuspendContextCompleted